rjleveque/ptha_rog/README.md

     from interact import interact

 in order to get live widgets.
 The latter is used to produce figures that can be viewed from the Github webpage.

+You can execute a single cell using `Shift-Enter`, or select `Run all` from the `Cell` menu to execute all cells and activate all widgets.

 ### Run on binder